IBM/personal-wealth-portfolio-mgt-bot/README.md

   7. Click Import to upload the .json file to create a workspace and train the model used by the Conversation service.

 To find your workspace ID once training has completed, click the three vertical dots in the upper right-hand corner of the Workspace pane, and select View details.
 Once the upload is complete, you will see a new workspace.
-In order to connect this workspace to our application, we will need to include the Workspace ID in our environment variables file “.env”.
-Save this id to enter in your .env file later in the instructions.
+In order to connect this workspace to our application, we will need to include the Workspace ID in our environment variables  on your application dashboard (if you used the ``deploy to Bluemix`` button or save in the file “.env” if you are deploying ``locally``.
+Save this id.

 *Optionally*, you may want to explore the conversation dialog. select the workspace and choose the **Dialog** tab, here's a snippet of the dialog: